AnotherCraft/ac-docs/modding/modularTools/README.md

    1. Material texture (material the current tool part is made of) masked out with the tool part mask is drawn
       * Alpha is multipled with the tool part mask alpha.
    1. Overlay is drawn, colors from the source palette are replaced by the colors in the material palette
+   1. Images from the both steps are applied to the resulting image with a defined offset (position of the tool part in the tool image)

 ## Example
 >Axe: marble rod + wooden head